abhiramnaik33/Adapative-assesment-system/README.md

 ## Extensibility
 While currently aligned with the ACM BoK for computing education, the system architecture is flexible and can be adapted to other domain-specific curricula or standardized knowledge models.

 ## Folder Structure

-instance/ # Configuration and local DB static/ # Static assets (CSS, JS) templates/ # HTML templates
-.env # Environment variables (e.g., API keys) .gitattributes # Git attributes app.py # Entry point for running the Flask app  Core routes, logic, and LLM integration
+- instance/ – Local configuration and DB instance
+- static/ – CSS, JavaScript, and other static files
+- templates/ – Jinja2 HTML templates
+- .env – Environment variables (e.g., API keys, database URIs)
+- .gitattributes – Git attributes file
+- app.py – Main Flask application and route handler